 Political cartoons are ink drawings created to provide a humorous or critical opinion about political events at the time of its creation.
 They were particularly popular in newspapers and magazines during the late 19th and early 20th centuries.
 However, they are still used by many newspapers, magazines and websites today.

 While political cartoons can be funny, that is usually not their main purpose.
 They were primarily created to persuade their audience to take a particular view on a historical event.
 A successful political cartoon can change someone’s mind so that they ultimately agree with the cartoonist’s point of view.

 Learn more about the history of the political cartoon with this short YouTube clip:

 If you've never seen a political cartoon before, you can see a contemporary one being made below:

 Understanding what a historical political cartoon means can be difficult for us because we did not live through the political events the cartoons talk about.
 However, all political cartoons rely heavily upon a very simple visual ‘code’ rather than relying solely on words to convey their message.
-Once we learn how this visual code words, we can use it to ‘decode’ the specific message of a cartoon.
+Once we learn how this visual code works, we can use it to ‘decode’ the specific message of a cartoon.

 Cartoonists intentionally draw people or characters with physical features that are larger than they naturally are.
-They do this things in order to make a point.
+They do this in order to make a point.
 Usually the point is to highlight something about the character of a person.
 For example, if a person is drawn with a large, toothy grin, it can be a sign that they have evil intentions and are untrustworthy.
 Therefore, when interpreting a cartoon, look for any physical features that seem obviously exaggerated.
 Then, try to decide what point the creator was trying to make about the person.